VISITING THE NORTH OF THE PHILIPPINES

 Pagudpud is located at the northernmost tip of Luzon island, so getting there can be quite difficult.
 It’s not the best choice if you are looking for a single-destination holiday, and is best combined with other Ilocos attractions such as Vigan city for example.
 If you do want to visit this place by itself, consider flying to Laoag and taking a van from there, since a direct bus from Manila would take you no less than 12 hours.

-The most famous beaches over there are Saud and Blue lagoon, with the former being considered one of the most beautiful in the whole country.
+The most famous beaches over there are Saud and Blue Lagoon, with the former being considered one of the most beautiful in the whole country.
 There are also dozens of smaller beaches you can explore, which are perfect if you are looking for a more private experience.
 Main attractions include surfing, diving and island hopping.
-The best thing about Pagudpud is the high level of resorts – you can easily find a great all inclusive resort for only a small fraction of what you would pay anywhere else.
+The best thing about Pagudpud is the high level of resorts – you can easily find a great all-inclusive resort for only a small fraction of what you would pay anywhere else.

-Vigan city is the real gem of the north of the Philippines, and if you’ll ask me to pick one destination to go to this would be it.
+Vigan City is the real gem of the north of the Philippines, and if you’ll ask me to pick one destination to go to this would be it.
 It really amazes me this wonderful place doesn’t get more recognition from international tourists and mostly attracts only local visitors.
 The old city (Calle crisp logo area) has been named a UNESCO world heritage site, as well as one of the new 7 wonders cities of the world.

 Vigan is truly one of the best places to explore the Filipino unique history and culture.
 There are not many other places where the Asian-Hispanic mix is so evident.
 On top of that, the city offers a vibrant nightlife and high-level accommodation.
-There are also quite a few interesting museums to visit, showcasing Ilocano artifacts, traditions and history.
+There are also quite a few interesting museums to visit, showcasing Ilocano artefacts, traditions and history.

 Since Vigan is quite close to Laoag and Pagudpud, it’s easy to include in any vacation in Ilocos.
 Combining these with a stop at Sagada would require around of week, but I would say that is probably the perfect Northern Luzon adventure.
 This type of vacation provides a perfect mix of history, culture and stunning nature.